-Like many Christmas elves, it’s her very first time away from the North Pole.
-She’s a little bit nervous, but very excited to meet lots of children and grown ups and to find out more about what Christmas means to them.
-Like me, she has lots of questions and is really curious to know what it feels like to celebrate Christmas in Britain, and especially here in the North East.
+Like many Christmas elves, when Gelf first arrived with me, it was her very first time away from the North Pole.
+She was little bit nervous, but very excited to meet lots of children and grown-ups and to find out more about what Christmas meant to them.
+Like me, she had lots of questions and was really curious to know what it feels like to celebrate Christmas in Britain.

 This is the story of how Gelf came to be my research assistant for this project: